Treehouse (The Grapes of Wrath album)

-Treehouse is the second album by Canadian band The Grapes of Wrath, released in 1987 on Nettwerk.
+Treehouse is the second album by the Canadian band the Grapes of Wrath, released in 1987 on Nettwerk.

-"Peace of Mind" was the band's first single to reach the RPM singles charts in Canada, peaking at #56.
+"Peace of Mind" was the band's first single to reach the RPM singles charts in Canada, peaking at No. 56.
 "Backward Town" and "O Lucky Man" were also released as singles.

-Background
+Production

 The album was produced by Tom Cochrane.
 However, he departed the project slightly before it was finished, after conflicting with engineer Ric Arboit over "Peace of Mind"; Cochrane disliked the song and wanted to stop working on it before Arboit or the band thought it was finished.
 Arboit and Dave Ogilvie finished the final mixes.
+Cochrane encouraged the band to use pedal steel and keyboards.